Website | + posts

 Johanne is a Danish psychologist trained in behavioral methods and the co-founder of It's Complicated.
 She completed her education as a psychologist at the University of Copenhagen in 2013, with a master's degree and experience within the fields of narrative therapy, cognitive-behavioral therapy and acceptance and commitment therapy (ACT).

 Now that you have completed your profile, it’s time to proactively promote your practice and maximize your visibility.
-Here are some tips on how to effectively spread awareness about your services and attract potential clients.
+Here are some tips on how to effectively spread awareness about your therapy practice and attract potential clients.

 Let Your Community and Network Know